 - Weed killer applicator

-Taskers differ in their opinions on whether to have your own lawn mower, chain saw, hedge trimmers, power washer, and other bulky items.
-Some Clients may have their own, and sometimes these are available for rent, so make sure to clarify while scoping the task.
+Taskers differ in their opinions on whether to have your own lawn mower, chain saw, hedge trimmers, power washer, and other large equipment.
+Some Clients may have their own, so make sure to clarify while scoping the task.
+TaskRabbit now has a separate Power Washing category for any Taskers who specialize in that!You may be able to rent equipment from hardware stores or equipment rental businesses.

 - What is the size of the area (for the lawn to be mowed, weeds to be pulled, seeds to be planted, etc.)?

-- What tools/appliances do you have, and what might you need me to bring?
+- What tools/equipment do you have, and what might you need me to bring?

 - Will you be home during the task so you can specify how you want (the hedges trimmed, the flowers planted, etc.)?
 If not, can you provide a photo or an example?